 Most online retailers haven't put much thought into gift returns yet, but doing so this holiday season could make a significant impact in retaining hard-earned revenue.
 Catering to returns being made by a gift recipient starts with one simple question asked at the beginning of the online return workflow: “Are you returning a gift?”

 That one simple question allows a retailer to customize the return process for gifts, which can make a big difference in the customer experience and take a significant step towards creating stronger customer loyalty.

 There are a few reasons why people may feel awkward returning a gift from someone, which can often result in them not attempting a return at all.
 That’s a huge missed opportunity for retailers to engage with someone new and earn a happy customer.
 However, it’s a situation that can be avoided by making a few changes to the return workflow that allow gift recipients to return items independently.

 For example, by knowing the returner is a gift recipient, retailers can direct them to look for the order number on a gift receipt and/or ask them for information like the original purchaser’s name or ZIP code.
-That way, they can match the gift with the original purchase record and allow the gift recipient to swap for the right size, fit, color — or ask for credit and get something new completely — without ever having to tell the gift giver.
+That way, they can match the gift with the original purchase record and allow the gift recipient to swap for the right size, fit, color — or use Returnly Credit to get something new completely — without ever having to tell the gift giver.